Anti-Korean sentiment in China

 Anti-Korean sentiment in China refers to opposition, hostility, hatred, distrust, fear, and general dislike of Korean people or culture in China.
 This is sometimes referred to in China as the xianhan (dislike of Korea) sentiment, which some have argued has been evoked by perceived Korean arrogance that has challenged the sense of superiority that the Chinese have traditionally associated with their 5,000-year-old civilization.

-South Korea established official relations with the People's Republic of China in 1986, and relations between the two states have, for some time, slowly improved in order to allow more economic integration, but tension still exists between the two states.
+South Korea established official relations with the People's Republic of China in 1992, and relations between the two states have, for some time, slowly improved to allow more economic integration, but tension still exists between the two states.

 Within the Chinese population, Korean culture has become popular in the 21st century.
 Amid a higher degree of interaction between the two countries in terms of politics and culture, however, there is still some looming anti-South Korean sentiment arising from various disputes between the two countries.